 In 2015, Trans-Asia Oil and Energy Development Corporation (now Phinma Energy Corporation) has agreed to a 25% participating interest in this project, which was confirmed upon completion of the gravity survey which it conducted in 2014.
-The DOE approved the farm-in agreement of the Company with Phinma Energy on September 15, 2015.
+The DOE approved the farm-in agreement of the Company with Phinma Energy Corporation on September 15, 2015.
+In July, 2018, Phinma Energy signified its intention to withdraw from the project.
+Upon execution of the transfer documents in favor of the Company, the withdrawal of Phinma Energy Corporation from the project has been submitted to the DOE for approval, which to date, is still pending with the DOE.

 For this service contract, the work program committed to the DOE involved the drilling of one (1) exploratory well by July, 2017.
 The drilling of the well was undertaken by Diamond Drilling Corporation of the Philippines and on February 6, 2017, target depth was reached at 1,679 meters.
-After various tests were conducted to determine the geothermal resource in the area, the consortium decided to drill a follow-up well in Barangay Solo, within the service contract area as part of its Contract Year 10 work program.
+After various tests were conducted to determine the geothermal resource in the area, the consortium decided to drill a follow-up well in Barangay Solo, within the service contract area as part of its Contract Years 10 and 11 work program.
 Estimated costs for this work program is Php 50.710 Million.